Rhyno — content batch

 on-screen: They don't break in.
 They walk in.

-Before anyone touches your business, they map it — everything you expose to the open internet.
+Before anyone touches your business, they map it — everything you've left facing the open internet.
 That map is your real front door.

 on-screen: Step one isn't hacking.
 It's mapping.

-b-roll: Abstract network graph builds outward, services lighting up one by one around a central mark
+b-roll: An abstract network graph builds outward, services lighting up one by one around a central mark.

 Open ports.
-Forgotten servers nobody remembers standing up.
-Software a version behind a public exploit.
-A 2021 credential that still works.
+A server nobody remembers turning on.
+Software one version behind a public exploit.
+A 2021 login that still works.

-on-screen: Open ports · Forgotten services · Old exploits · Stale creds
+on-screen: Open ports · Forgotten servers · Old exploits · Stale logins

-Time doesn't harden infrastructure.
-It buries the risk in it.
+Time doesn't harden any of this.
+It just buries it.
 And 'we scanned last year' means nothing today.

 on-screen: Time hides exposure.
 It doesn't fix it.

-on-screen: External Network Scan · $799 · Comment SCAN
+on-screen: External scan · launch pricing · Comment SCAN

-b-roll: Map resolves clean behind Rhyno mark on dark gradient, cyan CTA pill 'Comment SCAN'
+b-roll: Map resolves clean behind the Rhyno mark on a dark gradient; cyan CTA pill 'Comment SCAN'.

 CTA: Comment SCAN to see what your perimeter is handing out right now.